Cash-Strapped, Stressed, Yet Working Harder Than Ever?

 See the difference that $6.33 per hour per employee makes to job estimates and customer billing?
 It pays off in profits – and more money you keep from each job.

-Nail Your Cash Flow in 2022
+Nail Your Cash Flow

 So, remember: Manage all your job costs in real-time and make corrections across the project between estimates and actuals.